smart-on-fhir/cumulus-library/docs/statistics/propensity-score-matching.md

 ## Configuring a PSM task

-You can configure a PSM task the same way that you would configure python/counts table infrastructure in your manifest.toml.

-TODO: update after this is implemented with example of usage

-The PSM config you are referencing above is expected to contain a number of field definitions.
+The PSM config you reference in your study manifest is expected to contain a number of field definitions.
 We :strongly: recommend starting from the below template, which contains details on the expectations of each value.
 ```toml
 # This is a config file for generating a propensity score matching (PSM) definition.